 IPX ratings or Ingress Protection or International Protection is the standardized measure of protection a device has against intrusions by liquid or dust.
 The rating is supposed to let you know what level of moisture your device can be exposed to without getting spoilt.

-Some products are designed to withstand droplets falling on them at a specific angle, while others are fortified to withstand a strong beating with liquid or still work well even after being immersed in it.
+Some products are designed to withstand water droplets falling on them at a specific angle, while others are fortified to withstand a strong beating with liquid or still work well even after being immersed in it.
 So knowing the rating of your device, helps you manage the level of moisture to your gadgets.

 How to read the IPX ratings